MikeFot/Android--Demo-MovieDB/README.md

 # Movie DB Client Demo for Android #
-Android Material Design application for accessing Movie DB data using a guest account.
+Android Material Design DEMO application for accessing Movie DB data using a guest account.

 ## Structure ##
 The application is using 3 modules: